 For this (below)

 See this: http://www.doityourself.com/forum/lighting-light-fixtures-ceiling-exhaust-fans/509597-how-open-ceiling-light-fixtures.html

 NOW HERE’S ONE THAT ROTATES

 Here’s one that a reader sent – along with a solution:

 Solution: “We carefully pushed one end away from us (horizontally), and gently pulled it down.
 It came undone/unsnapped, and then the other end was easy. ”

 RECEIVED FROM ANGELA POOLE ON 26 DECEMBER 2015

 This got solved by Andy who wrote to me on 23 January 2018: “My fixture looks identical to one of the unsolved ones on your page.
 Just pull one side down to access.

 Received by email on 8 December 2016: “Squirt some Bang foam cleaner or other glass cleaner solution around rim of light cover.
 Wait a minute & easily twist off!!”

 I hope I’ve helped you in some way.
-If not, please make note of actions taken by your electrician to fix the problem and send me your comments at email@example.com.
-I’ll add your insights to this post.
+If not, please make note of actions taken by your electrician to fix the problem and send me your notes at email@example.com.
+I’ll add your notes to this post.